mapbox/osm-jalisco/README.md

 ![](http://farm8.staticflickr.com/7176/6972707882_cc72cf70bd.jpg)

 By default JOSM will activate the new layer, deactivating the Jalisco data layer previously imported and preventing you from viewing its properties.
-To reactive this layer to refer to its tagging information select it in the layer list then select the ````Activate selected layer```` icon.
+To reactivate this layer to refer to its tagging information select it in the layer list then select the ````Activate selected layer```` icon.

 ![](http://farm9.staticflickr.com/8141/6972707964_cac95da327.jpg)